Claude Akins

 Claude Aubrey Akins (May 25, 1926 - January 27, 1994) was an American character actor.
-He played Sonny Pruit in Movin' On, a 1974–1976 American drama series about a trucking team; Sheriff Lobo on The Misadventures of Sheriff Lobo, a 1979–1981 American action comedy television series; and in a variety of other roles on television as well as in feature films.
+He played Sonny Pruit in Movin' On, 1974–1976 American drama series about a trucking team; Sheriff Lobo on B.J. and the Bear and The Misadventures of Sheriff Lobo, 1979–1981 American action comedy television series; and in a variety of other roles on television as well as in feature films.

 Early years

 Akins was born in Nelson, Georgia, and grew up in Bedford, Indiana, the son of Maude and Ernest Akins.
-Although film reference books gave his age at death as 75, Akins' son said his father was born in 1926, which is supported by public records.
+Although film reference books gave his age at death as 75, Akins's son said his father was born in 1926, which is supported by public records.
 He was Cherokee.

 Akins served in the Pacific with the U.S. Army Signal Corps during World War II.
 After the war, he graduated from Northwestern University in 1949, where he had majored in theatre arts and was trained in Shakespeare.
-He began his theatrical career at the Barter Theater in Abington, Virginia.
+He began his theatrical career at the Barter Theater in Abingdon, Virginia.
 He became an actor on Broadway in the late 1940s, and had a role in the play The Rose Tattoo.